 The start of the monsoon rains in East Pakistan is making more desperate the plight of the victims of the emergency, many of whom are fleeing across the border into India.

-The start of the monsoon rains in East Pakistan is making more desperate the plight of the victims of the emergency, many of whom are fleeing across the border into India.
+Background: The start of the monsoon rains in East Pakistan is making more desperate the plight of the victims of the emergency, many of whom are fleeing across the border into India.
 This film from Visnews cameraman Bill McConville at Kaliganj, near the East Pakistan rebels' provisional capital of Chuadanga, shows refugees crossing the border into India by means of the Ichhamati river, which is now swollen by the first monsoon rains.

 It also shows refugees receiving food and help just over the border at Hasnabad on the Indian side, from Indian voluntary workers.